stormcrowdev/dm/windows/remediation/README.md

 # remediation

-The detection and remediation scripts are intentionally combined as they are not designed to be deployed as one file and require configuration for your environment
+The detection and remediation scripts are intentionally combined as they require configuration for your environment and separate upload as tested on Intune.
+They are easily modified/combined to be used in one script if needed.